 Divorce Mediation Attorneys in Arizona

-Why You Should Choose a Divorce Mediation Attorney
+Why You Should Choose a Divorce Mediation Attorney in Arizona

 There are many benefits to using a divorce mediator in Arizona as opposed to litigating your family law case in court.
-These advantages include saving money in costly litigation, significantly shortening the time to complete the divorce, keeping the details of your circumstances private and not part of a public court record, and being able to reach more extensive agreements protecting both spouses because the court has only limited authority to enter certain orders whereas you can craft a more comprehensive agreement that goes well beyond what a court would have the power to order.
+These advantages include saving money in costly litigation, significantly shortening the time to complete the divorce, keeping the details of your circumstances private and not part of a public court record, and being able to reach more extensive agreements protecting both spouses.
+THe court has only limited authority to enter certain orders whereas you can craft a more comprehensive agreement that goes well beyond what a court would have the power to order.

 How Divorce Mediation Works at Hildebrand Law, PC